washingtonyachtclub/documents/WYC_Policies.md

 Any violation of the By-Laws or Policies of the Washington Yacht Club, University regulations, or governing laws are grounds for suspension of membership.
 Memberships should not be suspended without such justification.
 Suspensions last for two weeks unless otherwise determined, including for an indefinite period of time.

 ### Loss of Privileges
-A Suspended Member is a Member not in good standing who does not have voting privileges and is also prohibited from using any and all WYC facilities and equipment, as a guest or otherwise.
+A Suspended Member is a Member not in good standing who does not have voting privileges and is also prohibited from using any and all WYC facilities and equipment, as a Guest or otherwise.
 Refunds are not given for membership dues previously paid by a Suspended Member, unless otherwise approved by the Executive Council.

 ### Authority

 #### Officers
 A majority of officers may suspend any Member for a period of up to two weeks.